 Planning for Reopening Research Facilities

 Guided by the principle that health and safety come first, the Provost’s Office is leading efforts for a phased reopen of research facilities that reflect our core academic mission.
 These efforts include a number of initiatives that are considering various aspects of return planning.
-Learn more on the Planning for Reopening Research Facilities page and read the comprehensive Research Laboratory Re-Entry Plan.
+Learn more on the Planning for Reopening Research Facilities page, read the comprehensive Research Laboratory Re-Entry Plan, and review the Checklist for a Safe Return to Labs.

 COVID-19 Information and Research